 Also a sainthood for Mother Mary, who loaned me her grey 1970 Ford Cortina to take an Aussie Exchange student there one night.

 On the way back I thought I heard faint snoring and a swish-swish-swish sound from far away.
 I woke up to find I was going along at a fair rate with tamboekie grass hitting the windscreen, Yabsley the Oz asleep on the seat next to me.
 I slammed on the anchors and got out to look.
-I didn’t have a clue if I’d gone off on the right or the left of the road, but following our track back through the long grass we found the road (above the pass, thank goodness), reversed and wend our way home much soberer.
+I didn’t have a clue if I’d gone off on the right or the left of the road, but following our track back through the long grass we found the road above the pass, reversed and wound our way home much soberer.
 Had I killed Michael Yabsley I’d have changed the course of Aussie politics, as he went on to become an MP and the Aussie Liberal Party’s federal treasurer.

 I do tell my kids to BEHAVE themselves, but I have a hard time keeping a straight face.